1. What is responsible travel?

 You can immerse yourself in the day-to-day lives of local and indigenous people while helping them to preserve their environment and cultural heritage (sourced from www.communitybasedtourism.info).

 8. Does responsible travel have to be about staying in basic accommodation?
 I’m more into luxury style accommodation.
 Can I still travel responsibly?

 You can travel responsibly in style!
 There are many styles of accommodation at community based tourism ventures.
 The Ethical Travel Guide by Tourism Concern is a great place to start.

 9. Do you have a responsible travel checklist?

 We do have a Responsible Travel Checklist.
 But that doesn’t mean it’s the rule.
 When you travel things can go awry and you can’t plan for that.
-You can aim to travel responsibly but it may not be possible for every part of your trip.
 Download the PDF check list but don’t stress if you can’t cover all bases responsibly.
 Responsible travel is thinking outside the square.
 How can you make your travel experience more sustainable and more supportive of the communities you are visiting?